frasermince/frasermince-blog/content/posts/2020-11-11-Intro-To-Reinforcement-Learning.md

 Waymo?

 A central problem in reinforcement learning is the exploration-exploitation tradeoff.
 Unless perfect knowledge is available there will always be a choice to be made in if we should try to discover choices that are valuable or instead take advantage of the choices we already see as valuable.

-Elements of reinforcement learning:

-Reinforcement learning consists of a few core concepts: Environment - The environment is everything you can Reinforcement learning differs from Supervised learning in some very core ways.
-In supervised learning you are training a model based on a training set that you have already defined.
-Reinforcement	learning on the other hand requires defining or predicting rewards signals in order to improve your actions.
-So in reinforcement learning you do not know the correct answer but you can define rewards that help you move in the correct direction.

-Terms in reinforcement learning:

-State Action Value Policy

-Categories of Algorithms Actor Critic Model Model Free